ShivamGupta314/Online-Auction/online-auction-backend/INDEX.md

 6. API Documentation
 7. Testing Infrastructure
 8. Database Performance Optimization
+9. Product Image Management

 ## Database Performance
 The database schema includes comprehensive indexing for optimal query performance.
 See `DATABASE_INDEXES.md` for detailed information about the indexing strategy.

+## Product Images
+Product images are stored in the `uploads/images/products` directory and served as static files.
+The system automatically assigns appropriate images based on product categories.
+See `docs/IMAGE_HANDLING.md` for detailed information about the image handling system.

 ## Development Tools
 - Node.js/Express for the backend